Do You Need a Kitchen Remodel Permit? Complete Guide

 Frequently Asked Questions

 Only if the remodel involves plumbing changes, electrical work, gas line modifications, or structural changes.
-Cosmetic updates like new cabinets, countertops, flooring, and paint don't require a permit.
+Cosmetic updates, new cabinets, countertops, flooring, paint, and backsplash, don't require a permit per IRC R105.2.
+The moment you move a sink, add an outlet, remove a wall, or touch a gas line, you need permits.

-No — replacing cabinets is cosmetic work and doesn't require a permit.
-However, if you're changing the layout and moving plumbing or electrical connections, those changes do need permits.
+No. Cabinet installation is cosmetic finish work and doesn't require a permit.
+However, if you're changing the layout and moving plumbing connections (like relocating the sink), adding under-cabinet lighting on new circuits, or modifying walls to accommodate the new layout, those specific changes do need permits.

-A simple island with no plumbing or electrical doesn't need a permit.
+A simple island with no plumbing, gas, or electrical connections doesn't need a permit, it's furniture.
 If the island includes a sink, dishwasher, gas cooktop, or electrical outlets, you'll need permits for those specific trades.
+Island sinks require special drain venting, which adds plumbing complexity and cost.

 Cities We Cover for Kitchen Permits